sarakkal107/path-planning/README.md

 python3 main.py experiment/test1.txt thetaStar

-# to generate tests
+# to generate test grids

 python3 main.py generateTest aStar filePath
 python3 main.py generateTest thetaStar filePath

 # to run experiments
-# This experiment generates a bar graph of the average A* runtimes and the average Theta* runtimes
+This experiment generates a bar graph of the average A* runtimes and the average Theta* runtimes:

 python3 run_experiments_aStarVsTheta.py

-# This experiment generates a bar graph of the changes to optimize the runtime in our A* script.
+This experiment generates a bar graph of the changes to optimize the runtime in our A* script:

 python3 run_experiments_runtimes.py aStar
 python3 run_experiments_runtimes.py thetaStar

-# This experiment generates a bar graph of the difference in runtimes of the memory-focused script and the efficiency-focused one
+This experiment generates a bar graph of the difference in runtimes of the memory-focused script and the efficiency-focused one:

 python3 run_experiments_runtimes_runtimes.py aStar
 python3 run_experiments_runtimes_runtimes.py thetaStar

+# This script generates a visibility graph of the input file and finds the true shortest path:
+The small.txt file can be replaced with an other input file:

+python3 visibilityGraph.py non_generated_grids/small.txt